 - Do not leave your phone on the table, especially if you’re sitting outside in a tourist area in the plastic chairs and tables.

 - If you are searching for a location on your smartphone, do not try to find it at the corner of the sidewalk where your phone can be easily snatched.

 If you’re a solo traveler, there isn’t any issue with traveling through Vietnam on your own.
 I’ve met several solo female travelers in Vietnam and they haven’t encountered major problems.

-Ladies, there are some cases of women getting assaulted and groped while riding on Grab motorbikes.
+There are some cases of women getting assaulted and groped while riding on Grab motorbikes.
 It’s rare, but it does occur so you have to be vigilant when that occurs and report it to Grab (or the appropriate ride-sharing company) and the police.
 We’ve heard of some cases of cat-calling and bag theft targeting female solo travelers and even locals and expats.

 Scams do occur especially when paying “touristy” prices for buying souvenirs, street food, and taxi rides.
 These incidents occur in the larger cities but can happen anywhere.
 It helps if you know pricing and some conversational Vietnamese to sort out the issues.